 There is some confusion about the label "Global Developmental Delay" (GDD).
 This is a subset of developmental disabilities defined as significant delay in two or more of the following developmental domains: gross/fine motor, speech/language, cognition, social/personal, and activities of daily living.
 GDD describes a clinical presentation that has a heterogeneous aetiologic profile and is associated with age-specific deficits in adaptation and learning skills.
 Those deficits are evident in comparison with the skills attainment of chronological peers.
-The term GDD is usually reserved for younger children (i.e. typically less than five years of age), whereas the term mental retardation is usually applied to older children when IQ testing is more valid and reliable.
-However, a child with the clinical picture of GDD is not necessarily destined to be mentally retarded.
-Infants and children may have GDD owing to conditions such as cerebral palsy, certain neuromuscular disorders, and other conditions such as early environmental deprivation, yet when they are old enough to measure cognitive level they do not score in the mentally retarded range1.
+The term GDD is usually reserved for younger children (i.e. typically less than five years of age), whereas the term intellectual disability is usually applied to older children when IQ testing is more valid and reliable.
+However, a young child with the clinical picture of GDD is not necessarily destined to be intellectual disabled.
+Infants and children may have GDD owing to conditions such as cerebral palsy, certain neuromuscular disorders, and other conditions such as early environmental deprivation, yet when they are old enough for cognitive testing, they do not score within the range of intellectual disability.